8ta4/extension/README.md

 > Can I use the extension command with Arc?

-Yes, you can use the `extension` command with the ARC browser, and it works similarly to Chrome.
+Yes, you can use the `extension` command with the Arc browser, and it works similarly to Chrome.

 > Are the IDs for Arc extensions the same as their Chrome counterparts?